controlplane-com/github-actions-example-terraform/README.md

    - Click the `Local` radio button, then click the `Save Settings` button at the bottom of the page.

 5. Create an API token.
-   - Click on your user profile (upper right corner) and click `User settings`.
+   - Click on your user profile (upper right corner) and click `Account settings`.
    - Click Tokens on the left side menu.
    - Click `Create an API token`, enter a description, and click `Create API token`.
    - Keep a note of the token.
 It will be used in the example set up section.